-- 1. acquire mineral properties it considers prospective to strengthen its portfolio of properties, - 2. advance the geological knowledge of its mineral properties through successive exploration programs, and - 3. determine if feasible to develop the properties into a mining operation and if deemed advantageous, dispose of its mineral properties
+- 1. acquire mineral properties it considers prospective to strengthen its portfolio of properties, - 2. advance the geological knowledge of its mineral properties through successive exploration programs, and - 3. if deemed advantageous, dispose of its mineral properties

-Our principal project consists of a 64.5% interest in the Wawa Gold Project, which is situated in northern Ontario next to the municipality of Wawa and consists of more than 6500 hectares and hosts several former mines with historic production.
-Citabar LP ("Citabar") remains on title for a 35.5% interest in the project (News release, December 11, 2019 under the Company's profile at www.SEDAR.com).
-At this time, the Company has not been advised whether Citibar L.P. ("Citibar") will elect to fund its portion of the 2020 exploration budget.
-In the event Citibar elects not to fund all, or a portion of its participating interest in the joint venture, Citabar's participating interest will be further diluted in accordance with the JV agreement.
-Red Pine is the operator and manager of the joint venture.
+Our principal project consists of a 64.5% interest in the Wawa Gold Project, which is situated in northern Ontario next to the municipality of Wawa and consists of over 5,500 hectares and hosts several former mines with historic production.
+Citabar LLP owns the remaining 35.5% interest in the project and is responsible for funding their portion of exploration activities otherwise they are diluted.
+Red Pine is the operator of the joint venture.